William Duntzfelt: Career in Denmark

 At the turn of the century, Duntzfelt was the largest ship-owner in the Nordic countries.
 He had profited immensely from Denmark's neutrality but many of his ships were still captured by English and French privateers and subsequently confiscated by court order.
 Duntzfelt & Co.'s losses from British confiscations alone was estimated at £144,660.
 He also suffered great losses during the war with England and the 1807 bombardment of Copenhagen.

 Duntzfelt was a member of the managing board of Speciebanken from 1796 and of Depositokassen from 1799.
-He was a member of Grosserersocietetet's governing body from 1802.
+He was a member of Grosserer-Societetet's governing body from 1802.

 Personal life

 Duntzfelt owned a house in Amaliegade in Copenhagen and later the Dehn Mansion in Norgesgade.
 He also owned the country house Ankersminde (later Ordruphøj) in Ordrup.

 He died during a visit to Paris in 1809.
 In spite of the great losses that he had suffered during the last decade of his career, he still died as one of the wealthiest merchants in the country.

 Duntzfelt's two sons, William Frederik Duntzfelt and Frederik Duntzfelt, joined Duntzfelt & Co. after their father's death.
 It was declared bankrupt in 1833.